 Kibbutz Ulpan is a 5 month work-study program for young adults between the ages of 18 and 30.
-On the program you will learn conversational Hebrew, work on the kibbutz, and take part in rich and unique kibbutz culture.
-The total cost of the program is $6,010 which includes a $360 non-refundable registration fee and $5,650 for tuition.
-It is one of the most affordable long-term programs in Israel.
-Complete room and board, as well as health insurance and all programming, is included.
+Participants live on kibbutz, learn Hebrew, work on kibbutz, tour and hike around Israel and experience kibbutz culture.
+The total cost of the program is $6,010 which includes a $360 non-refundable registration fee, full room and board, health insurance, tours, hikes and cultural activities.

 Masa scholarships are available for those who qualify.
 Go to www.masaisrael.org for more information.

-Participating in a Kibbutz Ulpan is a time-honored tradition that countless people have experienced over the years.
-Today a Kibbutz Ulpan is a perfect choice for anyone looking to take a gap-year before college, or for any young adult looking to take time off from employment or college and do something different while learning Hebrew and seeing Israel.
+Participating in a Kibbutz Ulpan is a time-honored tradition.
+Kibbutz Ulpan is a perfect choice for anyone looking to take a gap-year before college, or for any young adult looking to take time off from employment or college and do something different while learning Hebrew and seeing Israel.